mach0/dangerdeep/dangerdeep/modernize-readme.txt

 - do not track pointers but sensor contacts
 - More documentation (Doxygen)
 - Whole new GPU interface and rendering
-- References to game objects via ID instead of pointers
+- References to game objects via ID instead of pointers (torpedo_camera, convoy, ai)
 - generic_rudder, should be used by airplane as well
 - Change to SDL2, no more SDL includes, new input event handler classes
 - New idea about coastmap/coastline rendering with ETopo data